Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 671
 672     DPRINTF(Decode, "[tid:%i] Sending instruction to rename.\n",tid);
 ```

-When the current decode status is not Unblocking, then it should retrieve instructions
+Note that the decodeInsts can be invoked
+in two different state of the decode stage.
+The Running and Unblocking.
+Running status means that decode stage
-from the insts buffer that has the instructions passed from the fetch stage (sortInsts).
+continuously receive the packet from the fetch stage.
-Also, only when the buffer contains some instructions, it continues decoding.
-If there is no available instructions in the buffer, it stops decoding.
+However, the Unblocking stage means that
+it was blocked and was recovering,
+which means the packets are still in the skidBuffer.
+Therefore,
+it should decode instructions
+stacked in the skidBuffer
+while it has been blocked.

 ### forwarding decoded instructions to rename stage